stolostron/rhacm-docs/governance/policy_overview.md

         * Parameter values for `standard, categories, and controls` are not required.
 The parameter value is empty when the values are not defined.
         * Use your internal security standards or industry standards for the `annotations` field.
 You can view policy violations based on the standards and categories that you define for your policy on the _Policies_ page, from the console.

   - A `namespace` selector that specifies which namespaces within the hub cluster that the policy is applied to.

+    **Note**: A namespace that is specified in the object template of a policy controller, overrides the namespace in the corresponding parent policy.

   - A list of `templates`, such as `role-templates`, `object-templates`, and `policy-templates` within the policy that describes how a resource in Kubernetes might be defined, and whether it is allowed to exist.